Rainbow Trout Recipe (Maple Balsamic Glazed, 20 Min)

 Recipe Notes

-1. How to tell if trout is cooked: The general rule of thumb for fish is 10 minutes per inch of thickness.
+2. How to tell if trout is cooked: The general rule of thumb for fish is 10 minutes per 1 inch (2.5 cm) of thickness.
 Start checking a minute or two earlier.
 Peek in the center.
-If the flesh is just turning opaque, it’s done.
+If just turning opaque, it’s done.
 It should be moist and warm pink, not dry, pale and flaky.

 • The glaze/marinade can be made a couple of days ahead, but it’s best to cook the trout just before serving.